manueldezman/praxiscore/README.md

 Remote workers and contractors paid in crypto face a painful manual loop: receive funds, manually split to savings, pay tax reserves, buy target assets.
 Every transfer is permanently public on-chain — salaries get indexed, spending patterns get parsed.

-**Praxicore closes this gap.** Define rules once in plain language.
+**Praxiscore closes this gap.** Define rules once in plain language.
 Every incoming payment is automatically split and privately routed to Spend, Save, Invest, and Tax buckets — the moment funds arrive — with zero public trail.

 ## How Cloak SDK Is Used